-The illustration depicts the transmission drive belt setup as seen from the top side of the unit and the arrow (A, Figure 67) indicates the front of the unit.
+The illustration depicts the transmission drive belt setup as seen from the top side of the unit and the arrow (A, Figure 70) indicates the front of the unit.

 - Park the zero-turn riding mower on a smooth, level surface such as a concrete floor.
-Disengage the PTO, engage the parking brake, turn the ignition switch to OFF, and remove the key. - 2.
+Disengage the PTO, engage the parking brake, turn off the ignition, and remove the key. - 2.
 Remove the mower belt.
 See Long Left Hand Deck Belt Replacement for removal instructions. - 3.
 Remove the hardware (B) that secures the clutch anchor pad (C) to the PTO clutch (D) and disconnect the wire harness from the PTO clutch.